Yichuans/wilderness-wh/md/report.md

 ---

-#  Text for marine WH wilderness analysis
+# Draft text for marine WH wilderness analysis

 ## Classification of the marine environment

-It is necessary for our purpose to apply a classification scheme to the marine environment so that its wilderness values can be systematically examined and its wilderness gaps identified.
-To this end, we chose the Marine Ecoregion of the World (MEOW), providing a useful framework on near-shore, continental waters (up to 200m depth); and the Pelagic Provinces of the World, for waters beyond 200m depth up to the limit of EEZ (up to 200 nautical miles) ([Spalding et al 2007, 2012](#)).
-The cut-off of pelagic waters is to align with the definition that the Convention does not apply to the large majority of oceans beyond national jurisdiction.
-We used the level of provinces that have been used in the previous IUCN marine WH thematic study ([Abudulla et al 2013](#)) as they are deemed of appropriate scale for the identification and prioritisation of broad gaps globally.
+It is necessary for our purpose to apply a classification scheme to the marine environment so that its wilderness values can be systematically examined to identify wilderness gaps.
+To this end, we compiled a combined layer of the Marine Ecoregion of the World (MEOW), providing a useful framework on near-shore, continental waters (up to 200m depth); and the Pelagic Provinces of the World, for waters beyond 200m depth up to the limit of Exclusive Economic Zones (EEZs, up to 200 nautical miles) ([Spalding et al 2007, 2012](#)).
+We aligned the  outer limit with EEZ as the Convention does not apply to the large majority of area beyond national jurisdiction (ABNJ) - a compromise between the continuity of marine biogeography and the political boundary.
+We used the unit of provinces that have been used in the previous IUCN marine WH thematic study ([Abudulla et al 2013](#)) as they are deemed of appropriate scale for the identification and prioritisation of broad gaps globally.

 ## Current distribution of wilderness within marine provinces